Baltic Fleet (United Kingdom): History

 In 1801 Sir Hyde Parker was appointed to command the Baltic Fleet destined to break up the northern armed neutrality (Denmark–Norway, Prussia, Sweden, and Russia), with Vice-Admiral Horatio Nelson as his second-in-command.
 Copenhagen, the first objective of the expedition, fell in the Battle of Copenhagen on 2 April 1801.

 In 1808 Rear-Admiral Sir James Saumarez was given command of the British Baltic fleet with his flag in HMS Victory.
 His mission involved protecting the British trade interests that were of vital importance for Royal Navy supplies (naval stores and timber), in addition to blockading enemy ports such as those under French control in northern Germany.
 The Russian fleet was also kept under blockade until Alexander I reopened Russian ports.
 In 1812 Napoleon invaded Russia – the Baltic fleet succeeded in obstructing French operations.

 In February 1854 Rear-Admiral Sir Charles Napier was appointed to command the Baltic Fleet.
 It sailed on 11 March for an expedition to the Baltic to attack the fortresses at Kronstadt and Sveaborg.
-Napier reported back to the Admiralty they despite his attempts the fortresses were impregnable – he was relieved of his command in December 1854.
+Napier reported back to the Admiralty that despite his attempts the fortresses were impregnable – he was relieved of his command in December 1854.

 On 20 March 1854, Vice-Admiral James Dundas taking command of the fleet stationed at Spithead, Hampshire, it proceeded to the Baltic Sea where it was employed on blockading duties to prevent Russia from receiving supplies at its Baltic ports until 13 August 1854.

-On 27 June 1855 the fleet was stationed at Spithead under the command of Rear-Admiral Richard Dundas it was a very large force consisted of some 93 naval units in total as reported in the Melbourne Argus newspaper at the time.
+On 27 June 1855 the fleet was stationed at Spithead under the command of Rear-Admiral Richard Dundas.
+The very large force consisted of some 93 naval units in total, as reported in the Melbourne Argus newspaper at the time.